Casinos Near Indianapolis, Indiana – Map & List

 Other than those two racinos, the nearest gambling options for Indy visitors and residents are riverboat casinos to south and east, or casinos across the border in Ohio, (more on that below).

-(Here the purple star represents the Indiana Grand, while the black star is Hoosier Park.
+(Here the purple star represents the Horseshoe Indianapolis, while the black star is Harrah’s Hoosier Park.
 The 5 other stars represent other nearby casinos)

 (Purple star on map)

 Opened in the spring of 2009 at a cost of a quarter of a billion dollars.
-The previously-named Indiana Live! was renamed Indiana Grand Racing & Casino in 2013, and is the closet casino to Indianapolis.
+The previously-named Indiana Live! was renamed Indiana Grand Racing & Casino in 2013, then rebranded and expanded in 2022 as the Horseshoe Indianapolis.